-Area rugs make powerful design statements and they can completely transform rooms, acting as artwork for the floor or fading into the background.
+Area rugs can be powerful design tools, whether they act as artwork for the floor or simply provide a complementary background for the other decor.
 Imagine taking a room with a dark red Turkish rug and switching it out for a plain sisal version, or exchanging a Moroccan tile print for a French Aubusson.
 With just this one simple switch, a room can go from traditional to modern, classic to contemporary, or bland to bold.
-So the question is, how do you decide which one is the right one for you?
+Decide which one is right for you involves several key considerations.

 Area Rug Sizes

-For some reason, having a rug that's too small for the room it's in is still one of the most common decorating mistakes.
-For most average-sized rooms, there should be about 10" - 20" of bare floor between the edges of the rug and the walls of the room.
-Depending on the size of the room, you can go as low as 8” and as high as 24”.
-Make sure the rug is centered in the room and the distance between the rug and the wall is the same on all four sides.
+A rug that's too small for the room is one of the most common decorating mistakes.
+For most average-sized rooms, there should be about 10 to 20 inches of bare floor between the edges of the rug and the walls of the room.
+Depending on the size of the room, you can go as low as 8 inches and as high as 24 inches.
+In any case, make sure the rug is centered in the room and the distance between the rug and the wall is the same on all four sides.

 You can also use rugs to define spaces.
 If you have an open concept space or you want to layer rugs, the rules can be a little different.
 Think about the area you want to highlight and choose a size based on that, but remember that it's better to go too big than too small.

-When choosing a rug, it's important to think about what kind of pile you want - low, medium or high.
-Low pile rugs are generally sturdier than high pile rugs and are easier to vacuum and keep clean.
-They're also less expensive than high pile rugs.
-Rugs with a longer pile are softer, more luxurious, and comfortable underfoot.
-They can help make rooms look cozier and inviting.
-As a general rule, a room that gets a lot of foot traffic will benefit from a low pile rug, such as a dhurrie or kilim rug, while a thicker rug will last longer in a room that doesn't get a lot of traffic.
+When choosing a rug, it's important to think about what kind of pile you want: low, medium, or high.
+Low-pile rugs are generally sturdier than high-pile rugs and are easier to vacuum and keep clean.
+They're also less expensive than high-pile rugs.
+Rugs with a longer pile are softer and more luxurious underfoot and can help make rooms look cozier and more inviting.
+As a general rule, a room that gets a lot of foot traffic will benefit from a low-pile rug, such as a dhurrie or kilim rug, while a thicker rug will last longer in a room that doesn't get a lot of traffic.

 Your lifestyle should be a big determining factor in what rug you ultimately choose.
-Do you have children?
-Pets?
-If so, a white rug with a high pile is probably not the best choice.
+If you have children or pets, a white rug with a high pile is probably not the best choice.
 If you expect that your rug will have to deal with a lot of wear and tear, a flat weave rug with a pattern that masks stains is worth considering, as it will be easier to maintain and keep clean.
-If you want to create a sense of comfort and luxury, though, a flat weave rug probably won't do the trick.
+On the other hand, if you want to create a sense of comfort and luxury, a flat weave rug probably won't do the trick.
 Instead, you'll want something softer with a higher pile.
 Just be aware that it will not stand up to damage as well as something with a lower pile.

 When choosing a rug, be honest with yourself about how much work you are willing to put into maintaining it.
-For the majority of rugs, you'll need to regularly vacuum and rotate it.
-Flat weave rugs are easy to vacuum, but you can also take them outside and beat out the dirt and dust.
-High pile rugs are more difficult to clean, and some will have to be either sent out or professionally cleaned in your home.
+Most rugs need to be vacuumed and rotated regularly.
+Flat weave rugs are easy to vacuum, but you can also take them outside and beat them out the old-fashioned way.
+High-pile rugs are more difficult to clean, and some must be either sent out or professionally cleaned in the home.

-No matter what type you choose, be sure to use a rug pad, don't leave it in direct sunlight if you can avoid it, and definitely do not let stains set.
+No matter what type you choose, be sure to use a rug pad that is compatible with the rug material and the flooring below.
+Don't expose a rug to direct sunlight if you can avoid it, and definitely do not let stains set.
 If you do any of these things, you may actually ruin your area rug, no matter what type you choose.